a-synchronous/rubico.land/articles/tour-v2.md

 Welcome to the rubico tour.
 This tour covers high level concepts and provides runnable and editable code examples.
-All code areas have the rubico core methods imported globally.
+All code areas have the rubico core methods and Transducer module imported globally.

 ```javascript
 const {